-The Videos section allows you to stream video clips and movies from your DIR-880L to your mobile device.
+The Videos section allows you to stream video clips and movies from your DIR-885L to your mobile device.
 Tap the movie icon on the main menu to browse your videos on your removable storage.

-Tap to refresh, sort, or mark files for deletion.

-Tap to return to the main menu.
+- Tap to return to the main menu. - Tap to refresh, sort, or mark files for deletion. - Tap the star icon next to a file to download it to your device and add it into your Favorites section.

+Tap f for additional options:
-C Tap to update the list of files.

-Tap to sort the files by name, size, type, or date.

-Theck a file then tap this icon to delete it.
+- Tap to return to the main menu. - C Tap to update the list of files. - Tap to sort the files by name, size, type, or date. - Theck a file then tap this icon to delete it.